 Suits and dress slacks

-"The average American household completes 300 loads of washing a year, at 27 gallons per load in a high efficiency front-load machine, and an average of one hour of time used per load to wash, dry, fold, and put away the laundry," says Andrew Rhodes, owner of Platinum Dry Cleaners in Naples, Florida.
+"The average American household completes 300 loads of washing a year, at 27 gallons per load in a high-efficiency front-load machine, and an average of one hour of time used per load to wash, dry, fold, and put away the laundry," says Andrew Rhodes, owner of Platinum Dry Cleaners in Naples, Florida.
 "Educating yourself on proper washing frequency saves the one thing you can't buy: time."
-Slacks can be refreshed by simply steaming them either in the shower before work or with a hand held steamer or iron, Rhodes notes.
+Slacks can be refreshed by simply steaming them either in the shower before work or with a hand-held steamer or iron, Rhodes notes.
 This enables slacks to go for a minimum of two wears and potentially three depending on the conditions and the color.
 Darks wear longer and since you don't sweat as much in winter, you can cheat a little.
 Another tip from Rhodes: "Suits are typically sent in as a pair.
 I have never understood this.
 The jacket can go through three times as much wear as the pants, with only pressing required.
 Most cleaners offer press-only at a substantial discount.
 Use this option for all suit jackets and save a bundle while taking less from the environment.
 What a win-win!"
 Make sure you're not making any of these other laundry mistakes either.

 Jeans should be washed as little as possible and preferably when they are washed you take them to your local cleaners to be dry-cleaned.
 "This will ensure a longer life in those designer fit jeans, and you won't have to struggle quite so much to get them on your second and third wear!" says Rhodes.
 "If you regularly steam this article you should be able to get three wears out of them before sending the old standby in for freshening up."
 Freezing your jeans to de-stink them is just one of many of these non-food ways to use your freezer.

 Bras are the most over-washed item in the wardrobe, says Rhodes.
 "Frequent washing changes the shape of a bra.
 Wash your brassieres every three to four wears and in a net bag to ensure it doesn't tangle with other washing and hang them to dry."
-(When is it time to purchase new lingerie?
-Here are 7 signs you need a new bra.)
+And don't forget: these things should never end up in the washing machine at all.

 We are a society obsessed with antibacterial soaps, washes, and sanitizers.
 This can cause other issues like overly dry skin, cracks in the hands, or even resistance to certain bacteria.
 According to Piedmont Healthcare, "While it is still crucial to always wash your hands with soap and water after using the restroom and before eating or preparing food, excessive hand washing and hand sanitizer may do more harm than good.
 Some researchers believe hand sanitizer overuse may be causing children to lose the ability to build up resistance to bacteria."